BrandonArmand/Binari/README.md

 - Expert on all things binary tree?
 Try [building a lesson](https://github.com/BrandonArmand/Binari/issues/8).
 - Designer?
 Don't be shy, we could use some work with our [designs](https://github.com/BrandonArmand/Binari/issues/7).

+### Rules
+1. Read the rules!
+2. Issues tagged with `first-timers-only` are reserved for new contributors.
+Let them have a chance.
+3. Each pull request should only introduce a single update at a time.
+Do not reference multiple issues that are unrelated to one-another.

 ### Setup
 1) Fork the repo.
 2) Run a couple of commands in the project's file directory.